TVT Records: Early years

 TeeVee Toons was founded in August 1984 by Steve Gottlieb, a graduate of Yale University and Harvard Law.
 Gottlieb launched the label from his New York City apartment with the release of Television's Greatest Hits, an album featuring theme songs from classic TV shows that became a respectable seller.
 The San Francisco Chronicle called the album "the most fun you can have with your pants on", and the New York Times highlighted it as one of 1985's most notable business ideas.

 In 1986, TeeVee Toons was shortened to TVT Records.
 In 1988–89, TVT signed industrial rock band Nine Inch Nails, and they released their debut studio album Pretty Hate Machine on October 20, 1989.
 But there was tension between Gottlieb and NIN frontman Trent Reznor throughout the promotion.
 According to Reznor, Gottlieb called Nine Inch Nails' record an "abortion".
-He said to him: "You fucked up what could have been a good career."
-When Pretty Hate Machine sold 1,000,000 copies, Gottlieb reacted rudely, ordering the band to sell 4 million copies of the follow-up.
-While NIN was on tour, TVT released an EP for the single "Head Like a Hole" that was longer in length than the original album, and started underpaying Reznor, along with pressuring him to make a follow-up record that sounded identical to Pretty Hate Machine.
-Scared that TVT would interfere with his creative control, Reznor, in secret, started recording what would become Broken in 1992.
-He met Jimmy Iovine, founder of Interscope Records, and finally, in 1992, Reznor and TVT reached an agreement where NIN would leave TVT and move to Interscope, but TVT would receive some of the royalties made from future NIN releases.
+Gottlieb reportedly said to Reznor: "You fucked up what could have been a good career."

+When Pretty Hate Machine sold 1,000,000 copies, Gottlieb allegedly reacted rudely, ordering the band to sell four million copies of the follow-up.
+While NIN was on tour, TVT released an EP for the single "Head Like a Hole" that contained a longer version than the one on the album.
+There were disputes between Reznor and TVT regarding financial compensation, and according to Reznor, TVT pressured him to make a follow-up record that sounded identical to Pretty Hate Machine.
+Worried that TVT would interfere with his creative control, Reznor secretly started recording, under various pseudonyms, what would become Broken in 1992.
+He met Jimmy Iovine, founder of Interscope Records.
+In 1992, Reznor and TVT reached an agreement where NIN would leave TVT and move to Interscope, but TVT would receive royalties from future NIN releases.

 In 1996 Crain's named Gottlieb one of its Forty Under 40 Rising Stars to Watch, citing the 50% yearly growth of TVT.
 In 1999 TVT completed a securitization that enabled it to raise $23.5 million in growth capital.